 The above discussion focuses on a 1-dimensional application, but can be extended to a 2-dimensional application.
 A complete description for the 2-dimensional problem is available in Fan and Gijbels, 1996; Lilly and Lagerloef, 2008.

 Each product represents data binned over the period covered by the original Aquarius product.
 The mean for the observation period is used to obtain the values for the grid points from the binned data products.
 Each product contains one soil moisture image and is stored in one physical HDF file.
 The data are not filtered during the gridding process.
-The user is advised to refer to the flags in the Aquarius Level-2 Soil Moisture product.
+The user is advised to refer to the flags in the Aquarius L2 Swath Single Orbit Soil Moisture Data.

 Aquarius/SAC-D is a collaboration between NASA and Argentina's space agency, Comisión Nacional de Actividades Espaciales (CONAE), with participation from Brazil, Canada, France and Italy.
 The Aquarius instrument was built jointly by NASA's Jet Propulsion Laboratory and NASA's Goddard Space Flight Center.

 The Aquarius instrument includes three radiometers and one scatterometer.
+The soil moisture data are collected by the radiometers.
 The radiometers measure brightness temperature at 1.414 GHz in the horizontal and vertical polarizations (TH and TV).
 The scatterometer is a microwave radar sensor that measures backscatter for surface roughness corrections.
 Table 4 summarizes instrument characteristics.

 |3 radiometers in push-broom alignment||

 SAC-D spacecraft Orbit Parameters: